open-telemetry/opentelemetry-collector-contrib/extension/bearertokenauthextension/README.md

 | Distributions            | [contrib]            |

-This extension implements `configauth.GRPCClientAuthenticator` and is to be used in gRPC receivers inside the `auth` settings as a means to embed a static token for every RPC call that will be made.
+This extension implements `configauth.ClientAuthenticator` and can be used in both http and gRPC receivers inside the `auth` settings, as a means to embed a static token for every RPC call that will be made.

 The authenticator type has to be set to `bearertokenauth`.

 ## Configuration

-One of the following two options is required.
-If a token **and** a tokenfile are specified, the token is **ignored**:

 - `scheme`: Specifies the auth scheme name.
 Defaults to "Bearer".
+Optional.

 - `token`: Static authorization token that needs to be sent on every gRPC client call as metadata.
-  This token is prepended by `${scheme}` before being sent as a value of "authorization" key in RPC metadata.

-- `filename`: Name of file that contains a authorization token that needs to be sent on every gRPC client call as metadata.
+- `filename`: Name of file that contains a authorization token that needs to be sent in every client call.

-  This token is prepended by `${scheme}` before being sent as a value of "authorization" key in RPC metadata.
+Either one of `token` or `filename` field is required.
+If both are specified, then the `token` field value is **ignored**.
+In any case, the value of the token will be prepended by `${scheme}` before being sent as a value of "authorization" key in the request header in case of HTTP and metadata in case of gRPC.

 **Note**: bearertokenauth requires transport layer security enabled on the exporter.